elben/elben.github.io-jekyll/_posts/2014-07-22-utf8-for-jruby-and-mysql.markdown

 categories: blog
 ---

-As we all know, string encoding is very fun and pleasant.
+As we all know, string encoding is fun and pleasant.

 If your MySQL database uses the UTF-8 charset, you'll probably want JRuby to use UTF-8.
 To start JRuby (or anything else on the JVM) with UTF-8 as the default